rkaysen63/MechaCar_Statistical_Analysis/README.md

 * Safety test data should include IIHS safety ratings for cars of similar class.

 ## Summary:
-Analysis of the production data of the MechaCar prototype is two-fold:
-1. To identify which variables predict the mpg of the MechaCar prototypes, and
+1. The analysis shows that the independent variables that predict mpg of MechaCar prototypes are vehicle length and ground clearance.
-2. To determine if suspension coils of the manufacturing lots are statistically different from the mean population.
+2. The suspension coil mean for each manufacturing lot is statistically the same mean population.

 [Back to the Table of Contents](https://github.com/rkaysen63/MechaCar_Statistical_Analysis/blob/master/README.md#table-of-contents)